hashkat/hashkat/docs/tutorial12.md

 ### Language

 As you would expect, an agent's language is the particular language that they speak.
-The language of an agent is determined in the *regions* section of **INFILE.yaml** under *language_weights*, where they can be added, removed, or renamed, as well as the proportion of a particular language that agents in that region speak can be weighted against other languages in that region.
+The language of an agent is determined in the *regions* section of *INFILE.yaml* under *language_weights*, where the proportion of a particular language that agents in that region speak can be weighted against other languages in that region.
 Agents will never be able to connect with other agents that speak a different language from them, since they are unable to understand one another.

 ```python
 regions: